 Watching a fellow gym-goer perform push-ups on a bosu ball or wobble board can be both exciting and intimidating.
 Before you incorporate “instability” as a means of increasing intensity, you need to make sure you are first able to complete the exercise on a stable surface with proper form and technique – it helps to have a fitness professional present to remind you to drop your hips or bring your head up if needed to ensure proper form is maintained.

 You should only consider incorporating instability when you can demonstrate the ability to stabilize the parts of the body the exercise will most challenge.
 Please talk to your trainer for more information.

 The November issue of our monthly e-newsletter – The Fitness File – came out this week!
 This issue covers the following:

-- club news: studio closure, more small group training, new staff members and consultations
+- club news: studio closure reminder, new staff member, holiday charity and reassessments

 Check it out here.

 If you’re experiencing pain or soreness – do you know which will be most beneficial for you, heat or ice?
 When uncertain, many of us lean towards heat as we want to be warm and relaxed, not cold and agitated; however, this can be the wrong choice and may actually exacerbate the problem further.